Panman82/ember-bootstrap-switch/README.md

 Then easily use bootstrap-switch in your templates with the included Ember Component, documentation below.
 All of the [bootstrap-switch options](http://www.bootstrap-switch.org/options.html) are exposed in the Component, which is easily customizable and robust.
+Most common, simple example: `{{bs-switch checked=boundProperty}}`

+## Requirements

+This addon requires ember and ember-cli 1.13+ (supports ember 2.x).
+For use with older versions of ember, use version 0.2.0 of this addon.